guillaumemichel/go-libp2p-kad-dht/design/README.md

 Use proto3 instead of custom data format.
 Use r := pbio.NewDelimitedReader(s, signedIDSize), as reader and similar writer.
 Use sync.Pool to avoid too much allocations.

+### Modularity

+Ideally no module should depend on a specific peer addressing (e.g peer.ID).
+All modules should support generic network addressing.